walkingwithafoodie/walkingwithafoodie.github.io/_posts/2016-1-6-WinterPomperendelli.md

 Now it's time to make it thinner.
 We do this in stages to let it relax, going from step 1 to thickness 3 can tear the dough and that's not fun.

 Sprinkle each piece with flour, to keep it from sticking and shake off any extra.
 It's all about feel if you need the additional flour, if it sticks to your hand it'll stick to the machine.
-Now start again with 3 for pomperendelli ( fat thick noodles).
+Now start again with 3 for pappardelle ( fat thick noodles).
 Next roll loosely and cut into .75 inch pieces and unroll one at a time.
 You are done with one of the pieces, now repeat that last step for each of your pieces.

 If you roll thinner and cut thinner, it could be spaghetti or Fettuccine noodles.
 The thicker they are the longer it takes to dry and the possibility of moisture remaining while storing and it going bad.